Osaka tosses racket, overcomes test from teenager at US Open

 Sometimes, that’s the sort of reaction it takes to right things for Osaka.
-And, perhaps surprisingly, she needed whatever push she could get in this third-round match.
+And, perhaps surprisingly, she needed whatever push she could get in Friday's third-round match.

-“While I was playing, honestly, I was cursing myself out,” Osaka said during an on-court interview afterward, “so you wouldn’t want to know what I was saying.”
+“While I was playing, honestly, I was cursing myself out,” Osaka said during an on-court interview, “so you wouldn’t want to know what I was saying.”

+After taking things out on her racket, Osaka sat with a white towel draped over head during a changeover.

+“It's what I do in times of extreme anger and frustration,” she said.

 Still, she improved to 7-0 since tennis resumed after a hiatus of more than five months because of the coronavirus pandemic.